-For those transmitters equipped with battery chargers, please familiarize all users with the instructions of the charger before attempting to use.
+For those transmitters equipped with rechargeable batteries and battery chargers, all users shall be familiar with the instructions of the charger before attempting to use.

-Do not attempt to charge non-rechargeable battery packs.
+Do not attempt to charge non-rechargeable battery packs in the charger.

 Avoid charging partially discharged rechargeable batteries to help prolong battery cycle life.